Facebook asks judge to dismiss FTC, states’ antitrust suits

 “Antitrust laws are intended to promote competition and protect consumers,” the company wrote.
 “These complaints do not credibly claim that our conduct harmed either.”

-The lawsuits are perhaps the most significant threats to Facebook’s business in its more than 16-year history and demonstrate the government’s changing attitudes toward Facebook and its fellow tech giants.
+The lawsuits are perhaps the most significant legal threats to Facebook’s business in its more than 16-year history and demonstrate the government’s changing attitudes toward Facebook and its fellow tech giants.
 Once darlings of industry, the companies have been positioned by critics as the poster children of corporate greed and market power.

 The chief executives of Facebook, Google, Apple and Amazon were hauled before Congress last summer in a high-profile grilling over antitrust concerns.
 Another hearing with some of the same executives has been scheduled for later this month.
 Various regulatory agencies and state attorneys general have been investigating the companies, too.